samthegliderpilot/SimpyPaperPrinter/README.md

 Note that converting Jupyter notebooks may requires LaTeX of some sort to be installed (on Windows, I'm using MiKTeX).

-Also note that I used ealier iterations of this code in homework.
+Also note that I used earlier iterations of this code in homework.
 If you are working in an environment where students old homework might be used in an automated plagiarizing-check environment, I recommend checking with your environments policy on using code like this, as well as citing the use of this library to avoid potential violations.